+Those adventurers who in 2016 invested in the cannabis firm Canopy Growth when it went public today would have capitalized about 3.500%.
 The company, valued at about 14 billion dollars, concentrates much of its activity in the fertile lands of Colombia, but has just begun operations in the southern cone, based in Argentina.
-The presence of the firm is limited for now to a medical manager, a financial manager, a spokesman and the projection of an office with a dozen employees by 2020, although its regional CEO, Marcelo Duerto, says they came "to stay," given that Argentina's potential in the market is very large.
+The presence of the firm is limited for now to a medical manager, a financial manager, a spokesman, and the projection of an office with a dozen employees by 2020, although its regional CEO, Marcelo Duerto, says they came "to stay," given that Argentina's potential in the market is very large.

 "We did a study at the regional level and with the current conditions of regulations it is estimated that there are four million potential patients in Latin America, of which 400,000 live in Argentina," he says.
 Duerto also highlights the aptitude of Argentina "for everything that is hemp", that is, male or female plants in the inflorescence (not psychoactive) of which the fiber is used, "from the half of the province of Buenos Aires to the north to Mendoza.
 But for that development, he says, it is essential "to discuss how to incorporate the private sector.

-"The rise of the dollar [with respect to the Argentine peso] did not affect us," says Duerto, who admits that from Canada he is asked daily about the situation of the local economy, although according to him, his bosses are not shrinking: "We just arrived and we arrived to stay.
+"The rise of the dollar [for the Argentine peso] did not affect us," says Duerto, who admits that from Canada he is asked daily about the situation of the local economy, although according to him, his bosses are not shrinking: "We just arrived and we arrived to stay.
 In Argentina, medicinal cannabis is here to stay, there is going to be an industrial advance.

 "Latin America has different degrees of evolution.
 Mexico and Peru are perhaps the most advanced from the point of view of cannabis regulation, because they allow private companies to develop their businesses, then Argentina or Brazil, where regulation is a little further behind, "says Duerto, manager, for 26 years, employment consultant Accenture.